RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

-To analyse the impact of mass-loss on the formation of RR Lyrae, we evolve a sample of stars using the public version of the population synthesis code \textssc{MOBSE}\footnote{\url{https://mobse-webpage.netlify.app}} \citep{Giacobbo18a,Giacobbo18b}.
-For each Galactic component, we have drawn $10^5$ stars sampling the initial masses, ages and metallicities as described in Section \ref{sec:mod}, and then the stars are evolved up to the current time ($14$ Gyr).
-We replicate this analysis for 6 different values of $\eta$: 0.1, 0.25, 0.5, 0.65, 0.8, 1.0.
-In Figure~\ref{fig:etawind}, we show the RR Lyrae formation efficiency as the ratio between the stars in the instability strip and all the stars that are currently burning helium in the core.
-For $\eta=0.1$, only old and metal-poor Halo stars can enter the instability strip, confirming what we found with the MIST stellar tracks (Section \ref{sec:sse}).
-For larger values of the wind mass loss parameter ($\eta = 0.25 - 0.5$), the RR Lyrae population is composed of the Halo and Thick Disc stars.
-At $\eta=0.25$ the halo-to-disc formation efficiency ratio ($\approx$ 100) is consistent with the one estimated by \cite{Layden1995b} in the solar neighbourhood.
-Mass loss is significantly enhanced for more extreme values of $\eta$, and the stars lose from 0.3 up to 0.48 $\mathrm{M}_\odot$ during the RGB.
-In this case, the RR Lyrae can also be produced in the Bulge and in the old portion of the Thin Disc ($>7$ Gyr).
-At the same time, the Halo population is composed just of the few stars in the metal-rich tail.
-Therefore, no single value of $\eta$ can produce a realistic population of both metal-rich RR Lyrae and RR Lyrae in the Halo.
+For $\eta=0.1$, only old and metal-poor Halo stars can enter the instability strip ($f_\mathrm{RRL}\approx30\,\%$), confirming what we found with the MIST stellar tracks (Section \ref{sec:sse}).
+For larger values of the wind mass loss parameter ($\eta = 0.25$~--~$0.5$), the single-made RR Lyrae population is composed of the Halo and Thick Disc stars.
+At $\eta=0.25$, the ratio between the halo ($f_\mathrm{RRL}\approx44\,\%$) and the disc ($f_\mathrm{RRL}\approx0.5\,\%$) formation efficiency is consistent with the one estimated by \cite{Layden1995b} in the solar neighbourhood ($\approx 90\,\%$).
+The wind mass loss is significantly enhanced for more extreme values of $\eta (>0.5)$, and the stars lose from $0.3$ up to $0.48\,\mathrm{M}_\odot$ during the RGB.
+In this case, the RR Lyrae can also be produced in the Bulge and in the old portion of the Thin Disc ($>7\,{\rm Gyr}$) with $f_\mathrm{RRL}\lesssim 1.2\,\%$.
+At the same time, the Halo population is composed just of the few stars in the metal-rich tail ($f_\mathrm{RRL}\lesssim 2\,\%$).
+Therefore, no single value of $\eta$ can produce a realistic population of both metal-rich RR Lyrae in the disc and RR Lyrae in the Halo.